1920–21 Cardiff City F.C. season: August–December

-Cardiff were handed an away fixture in their first Football League match, facing Stewart's former club Stockport County.
+Cardiff was handed an away fixture in their first Football League match, facing Stewart's former club Stockport County.
 Considered underdogs against the more experienced side, Cardiff secured a 5–2 victory with two goals from new signing Gill and one each from Jack Evans, Billy Grimshaw and Keenor.
 The performance led The Times to describe the win as "one of the best performances of the day" in the Football League.
 The team's second match was the first Football League tie held at Ninian Park as 25,000 fans witnessed a goalless draw with Clapton Orient.
 The first home victory at the ground came in the team's following match, when they recorded a 3–0 win over Stockport in the reverse fixture, a week after their first meeting.
 At the time, the Football League used Charles Sutcliffe's fixture system that paired club's home and away matches against the same side on consecutive weekends or in close proximity wherever possible.
 The club's previous season's top goalscorer Arthur Cashmore opened the scoring, becoming the first player to score a Football League goal at Ninian Park, before Grimshaw added a brace.
 Cardiff suffered their first defeat in the Football League in the reverse fixture against Clapton Orient on 6 September, losing 2–0.

 The side recovered to claim a win and a draw in consecutive fixtures against Birmingham in their following two matches, with Gill scoring in both games.
 Another set of successive fixtures followed against West Ham United with the two sides having identical records before the matches.
 In keeping with this form, both games ended in draws: the first match, at Ninian Park, ended 0–0, and the second resulted in a 1–1 draw with Gill maintaining his early season form by scoring his fifth goal of the campaign.
 Cardiff remained unbeaten throughout the rest of October, recording two 3–0 victories over Fulham, home and away, and a win and a draw against Notts County.
 After victory in the first fixture against Notts County, a match they were widely expected to struggle in, Cardiff led the division with 11 matches played.
 A subsequent draw and a loss against Leicester City allowed South Shields to overtake them.